getdnsapi/getdns-python-bindings/README.md

 the Python headers and libraries - this is usually a package called "python-dev"

-Currently building against the getdns "develop" branch (to be released as 0.1.1).  getdns external dependencies include:
+Currently building against the getdns 0.1.3 release. getdns external dependencies include:

 * [libldns from NLnet Labs](https://www.nlnetlabs.nl/projects/ldns/) version 1.6.11 or later (ldns requires ope nssl headers and libraries)